nomad-dormouse/mnist-digit-recognizer/README.md

 - Dropout regularization to prevent overfitting
 - 2 fully connected layers for classification
 - Trained to >99% accuracy on the MNIST dataset

+### Docker Configuration

+The project uses a base Dockerfile approach for better maintainability:
+- A base `Dockerfile` in the root directory contains common dependencies and configuration
+- Environment-specific Dockerfiles extend the base Dockerfile:
+  - `local/Dockerfile.local` for local development environment
+  - `remote/Dockerfile.remote` for production deployment
+- Each environment-specific Dockerfile adds only the settings needed for that environment
+- Docker Compose override files specify which Dockerfile to use for each environment

 ### Database Schema